Vegan breakfast tacos are loaded with seasoned tofu, black beans, corn, bell peppers, onions, and garlic. Vegan & gluten-free.

 Fill the warmed tortillas with a couple scoops of tofu scramble, a spoonful of guacamole, and a pinch of cilantro.

-If you like hot sauce, add a few dashes to your tacos.
+For an extra spicy kick, add a few dashes of hot sauce to your tacos.
 (Here are my three top hot sauces.)

 A few pickled jalapeño slices and/or salsa also would not go amiss.

 Here I served the tacos with Field Roast breakfast sausage, but Gardein and Herbivorous Butcher also make tasty breakfast sausage.

 You could even put the potatoes & sausages into the tacos themselves, if you feel so inclined.

 How many tacos does this recipe make?